 - Children sit with their classes at lunch.
-All classes sit with their class teachers, who will monitor children whilst eating. - Children enter the dining hall and line up at the food stations in a calm and orderly manner. - Priority in food lines should be given to the younger children. - When exiting the dining hall, children line up at the outside doors with KS2 and KS1 children lining up separately.
+All classes sit with their class teachers, who will monitor children whilst eating. - Children enter the dining hall and line up at the food stations in a calm and orderly manner. - When exiting the dining hall, children line up at the outside doors with KS2 and KS1 children lining up separately.
 Two staff will escort KS2 children back to the Prep School and one member of staff will escort those in KS1.
 A further staff member remains in the Dining Hall to escort any remaining pupils.